Mentakab

-Mentakab (alternately Mentekab, Jawi: منتاكب, Pahang Malay: Mentekak) is a town, a mukim (commune) and a state assembly constituency in Temerloh District in central Pahang, Malaysia.
+Mentakab (alternately Mentekab, Pahang Malay: Mentekak) is a town, a mukim (commune) and a state assembly constituency in Temerloh District in central Pahang, Malaysia.
 It is 9 km northwest from downtown Temerloh and 82 km northeast from Kuala Lumpur.

 History

 It was originally known as Pasir Rawa.
 In the late 19th century, Mentakab was a candidate for Pahang's new capital city, replacing Pekan.
 However, due to its mountainous terrain, Kuala Lipis was instead chosen as the capital of the state in 1898, later replaced by Kuantan in 1955.

 Transport

 Rail

 Mentakab has a railway station operated by Keretapi Tanah Melayu.
 The railway station is on the East Coast Line of the KTM Intercity network, running from Gemas in Negeri Sembilan to Tumpat in Kelantan and goes through the railway station in Mentakab.
 Presently two trains stop at the station daily.
 The station also serves other nearby towns such as Temerloh, Lanchang, and Karak.